-Registration for HSMP 509 requires completion of a "Special Registration Form."
-The on-line registration process cannot be used for HSMP 509.
-The deadline for registration is the end of the second week of the academic quarter upon submission of an approved and signed contract to the HSMP 509 faculty advisor.
-Students will not be approved to register for HSMP 509 without the authorization and signature of the HSMP 509 faculty advisor.
+Registration for PA/PAH/HSMP 509 requires completion of a "Special Registration Form."
+The on-line registration process cannot be used for PA/PAH/HSMP 509.
+The deadline for registration is the end of the second week of the academic quarter upon submission of an approved and signed contract to the PA/PAH/HSMP 509 faculty advisor.
+Students will not be approved to register for PA/PAH/HSMP 509 without the authorization and signature of the PA/PAH/HSMP 509 faculty advisor.

-Students should obtain the special registration form online or from the PA Department/SPH office (URBN 650), and complete and sign the form.
-Submit the form with the signed learning contract, and the HSMP 509 faculty advisor will complete the registration process.
-Please note that the regular faculty advisor may not register the student, nor may the PA Department staff; registration must be approved by the HSMP 509 faculty advisor.
+Students should obtain the special registration form online or from the PA Department office, and complete and sign the form.
+Submit the form with the signed learning contract, and the PA/PAH/HSMP 509 faculty advisor will complete the registration process.
+Please note that the regular faculty advisor may not register the student, nor may the PA Department staff; registration must be approved by the PA/PAH/HSMP 509 faculty advisor.
 Students may register for six credit hours in one term, or three credit hours in each of two terms.
 If you intend to register for three credit hours in each of two terms, please complete and sign two copies of the special registration form.

-The final learning contract must be submitted in hard copy with original signatures.
+The Department of Public Administration must have your final learning contract in hard copy with original signatures.
 Under certain circumstances, electronic signatures will be accepted.
 If necessary, send your learning contract via mail or courier and be sure to allow adequate time for delivery prior to registration deadlines.